P.S. 188Q Parent & School Homework Policy 2022-2023

 Daily Homework Assignments – Not Counted Toward Report Card Grades

-- Homework assignments by topic will be posted each day by all K-5 live classroom teachers in the classroom and by remote classroom teachers on their Google Classroom page.
+- Homework assignments by topic will be posted each day by all K-5 classroom teachers in the classroom.
 All K-5 teachers will assign homework.

-- Teachers will encourage children to complete all homework and will tell students how to turn-in their assignments (uploaded to Google Classroom or handed-in).
+- Teachers will encourage children to complete all their homework.

 - Parents will determine the appropriate amount of daily homework their child will complete (all, some, or none) based on their own personal and academic philosophies and the developmental needs of their child.
 For example, if a student is far above grade level in reading but struggles with math, the parent may decide to have his/her child focus more time on math and skip the evening’s reading assignment.

-- Daily homework completion will not be counted towards report cards grades.
+- Daily homework completion will be recorded but not calculated in report cards grades.

 - Teachers will assign daily homework as follows: